My Process

 Quality Assurance

-Given the state of digital product development, building a product sometime feels like building a house of cards—many components, visual and technical, are tied to others.
+Given the state of digital product development, building a product sometimes feels like building a house of cards—many components, visual and technical, are tied to others.
 So, by changing one thing, it will likely affect others.

 I am a believer that each member of a pod should conduct QA, from each of their own perspectives.
 Each pod would also benefit from a dedicated QA resource.